stephenl03/cvechk/README.md

 Only Python 3.6 is supported at this time, older releases may not work as expected and are considered unsupported.
 No information will provided for operating systems which are end of life per the respective vendor to encourage meeting modern security practices.

-The recommended server applications are nginx and gunicorn on operating systems utilizing systemd.

 Running cvechk with docker is **not** supported.
 The files are provided for ease of testing during development only.

 ### Available Operating System Lookup